A form of "Sarcasm Mode" whereby a writer encloses a term in quotation marks.

-The aim is typically to make it clear that the term is one the writer would not typically use, and that he is, "for that term", speaking with a voice which is not his own.
+The "aim" is to typically make it clear that the term is one the writer would not typically use, and that they are, "for that term", speaking with a voice which is not their own.

 The typical implication is that the term is some manner of "euphemism" that the writer finds "obnoxious", but uses anyway because it is widely understood.

 It can also be used to disparage a particular claim.
-If a work or person claims to be something, a person would put that in Sneer Quotes to suggest, without explicitly stating it, "This is what he says he is but he is really not."
+If a work or person claims to be something, a person would put that in "Scare Quotes" to suggest, without explicitly stating it, "This is what they say they are but they are really not."

 May or may not be used in conjunction with "Inappropriate Capitalization", which makes a general concept sound like a "Trademarked Product".

 In "non-text" media, may be indicated by a sarcastic emphasis, but more likely will be indicated by so-called "Air Quotes".

 May overlap with Sarcastic Title if used in a work's title.

 - 'Tis Time for "Torture," Princess: In nearly all instances, up to and including the manga's title, the word "Torture" is depicted in quotation marks.
 This is because the "tortures" used to force the Princess to talk would be cases of Poke the Poodle if they didn't regularly work and make the Princess give up a secret.
 Such "tortures" include delicious food the Princess has never eaten before, delicious food she has eaten before with a new twist, playing with cute and cuddly animals, playing with cute and cuddly kids such as the Hell-Lord's preschool daughter Mao-Mao-chan, and playing games with other demons as her friends.

 - Chick Tracts: In case you didn't get that Chick doesn't view Catholicism as legitimate, in "Papa" he makes a reference to "Saint" Augustine.